 Learn the background of your students

 We need to realize that students may have learned differently in high school and are from different schools and different places.
 We cannot assume the students know the same things.
-For example, when we teach in an intermediate level or a higher level course, we cannot assume that students have learned and mastered all the topics from the entry level.
+For example, when we teach in an intermediate level or a higher- level course, we cannot assume that students have learned and mastered all the topics from the entry level.
 Thus, it’s important to get to know the background of your students at the beginning of the semester and then adjust your teaching to meet gaps in their knowledge.